-Each participant's account is credited with the participant's and Company's contributions and an allocation of Plan earnings.
+Each participant's account is credited with the participant's and Company's contribution and an allocation of the Plan earnings.
 Earnings are allocated from a particular fund based on the ratio of a participant's account invested in the fund to all participants' investments in that fund.
+Plan expenses are generally paid by the Company, which is the Plan Sponsor.
+Participant accounts are charged an administration fee related to their outstanding loans.

 Participants are responsible for investment decisions relating to the investment of assets in their account.
 The Trustee carries out all investing transactions on behalf of the participant.
-In the event investment instructions are not received from the participant, contributions are allocated to the Plan's qualified default option, the Fidelity Freedom K target date funds, based upon the participant's expected date of retirement.
+In the event investment instructions are not received from the participant, the investment contributions are allocated to the Plan's qualified default option, Fidelity Freedom K target date funds, based upon the participant's expected retirement date.